What Is Chapter 13 Bankruptcy?

 To qualify for a Chapter 13 bankruptcy, you must have a monthly income and an amount of debt that falls within the requirements of Chapter 13 of the Bankruptcy Code.
 You might also wish to consider a Chapter 13 bankruptcy if:

-- You have a car or any other asset you do not want to be repossessed.
+You have a car or any other asset you do not wish to be repossessed.